silvia-odwyer/copypastr/README.md

 # CopyPastr

-React to messages and discover the latest GIFS, stickers, and ascii art with CopyPastr, a cross-platform app that supports the browser, Android iOS, and Windows.
+React to messages and discover the latest GIFS, stickers, and ascii art with CopyPastr, a cross-platform app that supports the browser, Android, iOS, and Windows phones.

 Search for GIFS, stickers, emoji, & old-school ascii faces and then copy & paste them anywhere you like.